Cyclin-dependent kinase 5: Drug abuse

-Further analysing the relationship between Cdk5 proportion and drug effects, it has been shown that there are significant differences depending on the dose and the frequency of the consumption of the drug.
-For instance, if the frequency of the cocaine dose is really spread over time or concentrated in a single and long period of time, the cocaine effects will be present even though the production of Cdk5 in the nucleus accumbens, in the ventral tegmental area, and prefrontal cortex will not increase.
-However, when it comes to frequent doses significantly close in time, the effects of cocaine aren’t displayed despite the enhanced proportion of Cdk5.
+Further analysis of the relationship between Cdk5 proportion and drug effects has shown that there is a strong dependence on the dose and frequency of administration.
+For instance, if the frequency of the cocaine dose is low, or the dose is continuously administered over a period, the cocaine effects will be present even though the production of Cdk5 in the nucleus accumbens, in the ventral tegmental area, and prefrontal cortex activity will not increase.
+However, when it comes to significantly frequent doses, the effects of cocaine are not displayed despite the enhanced proportion of Cdk5.
 Those differences can be explained by the fact that Cdk5 is a transitional state to overexposure to drugs like cocaine.

-All this information should now be focused on finding a therapeutic use for Cdk5, which can reduce the feeling of reward when we use drugs regularly.
-First of all, it has been proved that the Cdk5 antagonist, after a long time using it, works as an inhibitor of the growth of spiny dendrites in the nucleus accumbens neurons.
-This way, we could treat addictions.
-Secondly, it could be used as a way to diagnose drug abuse if we decide to monitor the amount of Cdk5 in the patient.
-This is possible because Cdk5 is only produced as a reward for using drugs but not as a mediator or natural reward.
+Cdk5 has been suggested as a therapeutic target in addiction management.
+For example, it has been proved that sustained administration of Cdk5 antagonists inhibits the growth of spiny dendrites in the nucleus accumbens, which could be an avenue for addiction management.
+Further, Cdk5 could be used as a diagnostic marker for addiction.

 Pancreas

-Even though the main role of Cdk5 is related to neuronal migration, its impact on the human body isn’t limited to the nervous system.
+Even though the main role of Cdk5 is related to neuronal migration, its impact on the human body is not limited to the nervous system.
 Indeed, Cdk5 plays an important part in the control of insulin secretion in the pancreas.

 Actually, this enzyme has been found in pancreatic β cells and has been proven to reduce insulin exocytosis by phosphorylating L-VDCC (L-type voltage-dependent Ca2+ channel).